Roger Scruton: Building Better, Building Beautiful Commission

-On 25 April, Scruton's colleague Douglas Murray, who had obtained a full recording of the interview, published details of it in The Spectator, and wrote that Eaton had conducted a "hit job".
-The audio suggested that both the tweets and Eaton's article had omitted relevant context.
+On 25 April, Scruton's colleague Douglas Murray, who had obtained a full recording of the interview, published details of it in The Spectator, and said Eaton had conducted a "hit job".
+The audio suggested both the tweets and Eaton's article had omitted relevant context.
 For example, Scruton had said: "Anybody who doesn't think that there's a Soros empire in Hungary has not observed the facts", but the article omitted: "it's not necessarily an empire of Jews; that's such nonsense."
-Of the Chinese, Eaton tweeted that Scruton had said: "Each Chinese person is a kind of replica of the next one and that is a very frightening thing."
+Of the Chinese, Eaton tweeted that Scruton said: "Each Chinese person is a kind of replica of the next one and that is a very frightening thing."
 Eaton's article included more words: "They're creating robots out of their own people ... each Chinese person is a kind of replica ...."
 The transcript showed the full sentence: "In a sense they're creating robots out of their own people by so constraining what can be done," which suggested the topic was the Chinese Communist Party.
 In response, the New Statesman published the full transcript.

-On 2 May, the New Statesman readers' editor, Peter Wilby, wrote that Eaton's online comments suggested that he had "approached the interview as a political activist, not as a journalist".
+On 2 May, the New Statesman readers' editor, Peter Wilby, wrote that Eaton's online comments suggested he had "approached the interview as a political activist, not as a journalist".
 Two months later, the New Statesman officially apologised.
 Several days later, Brokenshire also apologised to Scruton.
 Scruton was re-appointed a week later as co-chair of the commission alongside Nicholas Boys Smith.